couchbase/kv_engine/docs/BinaryProtocol.md

                   (24-25): TCP NODELAY
                   (26-27): Mutation seqno

-### 0x2a Set Bucket Compute Unit Throttle Limits
+### 0x2a Set Bucket Unit Throttle Limits

-The `Set Bucket Compute Unit Throttle Limits` command is used to set the number of compute units per second the server should allow in a bucket before throttling requests to the bucket.
+The `Set Bucket Unit Throttle Limits` command is used to set the number of units per second the server should allow in a bucket before throttling requests to the bucket.

 The command should be used from the throttle manager to push new throttle